ericmjl/thesis/text/03-applications.md

 ## Application 2: Viral persistence.

+The bulk of this study was led by Dr. Nichola J. Hill; in particular, sample collection and

 - Research question: is reassortment a favoured strategy for viral gene persistence across wintering seasons?
     - Lead author: Nichola Hill (post-doc in lab).